rsdn/CodeJam/README.md

 with timing limits and to check the limits each time the test is run.

 ### .NET Standard 1.6  support
-Almost all functionality is preserved.
+CodeJam.Reflection is partially implemented.

 ### .NET Core 1.1 support
-Almost all functionality is preserved.
+CodeJam.Reflection is partially implemented.

 ### .NET Framework 2.0 support
 .NET Framework 2.0 support is limited.
 Functionality not supported in addition to .NET Framework 3.5 limitations: